-Because of donors who have supported their charitable priorities through the Community Foundation for more than 25 years, the organization is strong and stable and ready to evolve to meet our community’s changing needs.
-In recent years, trustees, staff, and trusted friends have carefully reviewed and revised the Community Grant-making Program, which makes grants from endowments that can be broadly applied to make a difference in Charlevoix County.
-In 2020, Community Foundation staff will begin a new approach to Community Grant-making that we expect will: provide improved impact over time, especially in the areas of youth and the environment; remain accessible to nonprofit partners; offer greater opportunity for donor advisors and community members to give back close to home; and create space for staff to spend more time learning alongside nonprofit partners and sharing that learning for coordinated action in Charlevoix County.
-Specific changes will include spreading out deadlines for different focus areas, providing an opportunity for nonprofit partners to share brief descriptions of ongoing program needs and shorter-term project needs, and engaging with local schools more intentionally.
+Because of donors who have supported their charitable priorities through the Community Foundation for more than 28 years, the organization is strong and stable and has continued to evolve to meet our community’s changing needs.
+In recent years, trustees, staff, and trusted friends have carefully reviewed and revised the Community Grantmaking Program, which makes grants from endowments that can be broadly applied to make a difference in Charlevoix County.

-Use these links for more information about how to apply for a grant, to learn about our SUN Fund granting program, and to see a list of recent grants and scholarships made by the Community Foundation.
+On our how to apply page, there is a short summary for each grant cycle, plus links for grant guidelines and criteria for each cycle.
+Use these links to learn about our SUN Fund granting program, and to see a list of recent grants and scholarships made by the Community Foundation.